davidmcnamee/rds-terraform-free-tier/readme.md

 (note: don't actually include the angle brackets)

 5. Install terraform using `brew install terraform` (Mac) or `choco install terraform` (Windows)
+6. Clone this repo and cd into it: `git clone https://github.com/davidmcnamee/rds-terraform-free-tier.git && cd rds-terraform-free-tier`
-6. Run `terraform apply` this will prompt you for a db password (this takes ~10mins).
+7. Run `terraform apply` this will prompt you for a db password (this takes ~10mins).
 This will return the db address when it's finished.

 ### Accessing